 Of course the great irony is that the two most famous genre characters of the past at least 50 years, Xena and Buffy were both created by men.
 I’m not saying that this means men write better female characters, but you can see how it doesn’t matter?
 (Incidentally this is another reason Xena would struggle in the SJW/feminist dominated environment of today ironically.)

-Basically feminists want sci fi and fantasy to be something where men are killed in the most horrible and gruesome ways regularly on screen, but if a woman even gets threatened in something then it has to be pulled and the makers apologize for promoting violence against women.
+Basically feminists want sci fi and fantasy to be something where men are killed in the most horrible and gruesome ways regularly on screen, but if a woman even gets threatened in something then it has to be pulled and the makers apologise for promoting violence against women.

 Also at the same time there are to be no pin ups for men, and men who fancy Buffy are to be shamed as perverts, whilst female fans can spend all their time drooling over the likes of James Marsters, Jensen Ackles and David Tennant and even write gay fan fic stories about the male leads they are attracted too.